chiaraherzog/MultiOmics_IntermittentFasting/README.md

 ## Tyrol Lifestyle Atlas: Intermittent fasting study

-This repository contains the relevant code to reproduce figures and analyses for the manuscript ``Longitudinal multi-omic analysis reveals profound clinical and molecular alterations upon intermittent fasting`` by Herzog *et al*.
+This repository contains the relevant code to reproduce figures and analyses for the manuscript ``Systemic multi-omic remodelling underlies health benefits of intermittent fasting`` by Herzog *et al*.

 The repository is structured as follows: